Pushpendrahpx/Excel-Sheet-to-VCF-File-Using-Python/Readme.md

 pip install -r requirements.txt
 ```
 3. Add Your Spreadsheet '<any-name>.xlsx' in same folder of main.py
-4. Run From terminal or Command Prompt
+4. Run From terminal or Command Prompt [ Don't Forget to pass spreadsheet filename as Argument ]
 ```
 python main.py <your-spreadsheet-name>.xlsx
 ```